What you need to know to build a real team

 So how can you make sure your team doesn’t just carry the "team" label and ensure that it has everything it needs to achieve results?

-7. Assist the team in continuously improving communication.
-Open, honest and regular communication between team members is critical to build trust and respect – a key requirement for effective teams.
+Open, honest communication and a willingness to embrace conflict between team members is critical to build trust and respect – a key requirement for effective teams.

 Krauthammer’s High Performing Team Journey has been specifically designed for top management teams.
 Our programme covers four crucial areas: team mission, team spirit, team building and team working.
 The sessions comprise hard and soft topics and the programme’s content and duration is flexible.